Aceship/Alice-Gear-Aegis-EN-Text/README.md

 It includes a plugin fix that resize the text box to follow the translated text

-if you have question you can ask `Aceship#8579` in discord
+if you have question you can join alice gear discord server https://discord.gg/yQY6NWJ or ask `Aceship#8579` in discord